This article is about generative AI, a rapidly moving and controversial domain of computer science. Some facts and opinions may quickly get outdated.

 Gemma can also be helpful for basic research.
 I’ve asked it how long the 1000 mAh Li-Po battery lasts if my 3.3 V microcontroller is using 15 mA thirty minutes a day.
 It gave me the answer I needed, but also asked some legitimate questions.
 Is my battery fully charged?
 Is there an LDO or a buck-boost converter?
 What about the other 23.5 hrs a day, is my device fully turned off or in a deep sleep mode?
 I’ve told it I’m using Raspberry Pi Pico, and it re-did all the math for me.
 Not sure if I fully trust such a response, but it’s better than nothing.

-But if you want to get very precise answers, Gemma 4 31B is not the best solution.
-On the other hand, Gemma 2B is too slow on a consumer-grade laptop, so even if you had the MCP server with an optimized offline copy of Wikipedia, it may still be faster to read Wikipedia manually.
+But if you want to get very precise answers, Gemma 4 31B is not the most accurate solution out there.
+The 26B-A4B variant is quite fast, but spends way too much time on the reasoning.
+And the 2B variant is still too slow on a consumer-grade laptop, so even if you had the MCP server with an optimized offline copy of Wikipedia, it may still be faster to read it on your own.

 Summary